-HOUSTON - There's a good chance you will see them and hear them starting Friday night: fireworks, in celebration of the July Fourth holiday.
+HOUSTON - There's a good chance you will see fireworks over the holiday.

 But if you're planning to set some off yourself, there are two questions you need to ask: Am I doing it legally?
 Am I doing it safely?